cesbo/help/en/astra/monitoring/Error-log.md

 ??? question "PAT: stream with id * is not found"

     The channel with the specified number (pnr) was not found in the stream.
-To check the available channels, you need to scan the source.
+To check the available channels, you need to scan the source

 ??? question "Device or resource busy"